-Howard County is proud to be operating the second largest fleet of hybrid-electric buses in Maryland…and within a year the entire Howard Transit fleet will be hybrids.
+Howard County is proud to be operating the second largest fleet of hybrid-electric buses in Maryland.
 The hybrid buses are quieter than conventional internal combustion engine buses and are much better for the environment.

 All RTA buses are equipped with the Nextbus vehicle locator system with predictive capability.
 By clicking here you can determine when a RTA bus will arrive at your bus stop.